Best Android Proxies for 2026: Top Mobile-Friendly Providers

 Karolis Toleikis

 Just like an ordinary proxy server, an Android proxy is an intermediary between your device and the internet, routing traffic and changing your IP address.
-It’s one of the best ways to protect mobile devices, and setting up a proxy server on Android is surprisingly easy.
+It’s one of the best ways to maintain privacy and anonymity on mobile devices, and setting up a proxy on Android is surprisingly easy.

 Most Android devices have proxy settings, and there are proxy server apps to enable additional features.
 The only thing that might stop you is the overwhelming number of providers claiming to have the best proxies for Android.
 We’ve got this list down to the top five.